supreet11agrawal/Proposal/Proposal.md

 #### Stage 1
 ---
 Implementing basic probabilistic functions such as `mean`, `median` and `mode`.
 Currently Sympy does not offer support for finding these averages.
-I would like to implement these basic functions before moving further as these are one of the most basic yet important values when it comes to Statistics.
+I would like to implement these basic functions before moving further as these are one of the most basic yet important average values when it comes to Statistics.

 __Mean__